Unipotent homotopy theory of schemes: Calabi--Yau varieties and homotopy of spheres

 Let us give an outline of the proof of \cref{thmCY} (\cref{thmCY1} will need additional ingredients that will be discussed later).
 In their recent work \cite{AB1}, Antieau and Bragg prove that if $X$ and $Y$ are derived equivalent Calabi--Yau varieties of dimension $n$, then the Artin--Mazur formal Lie groups $\Phi^n_X$ and $\Phi^n_Y$ are naturally isomorphic.
 The key ingredient in \cite{AB1} is the use of topological Hochschild homology, which attaches a $p$-typical cyclotomic spectrum $\mathrm{THH}(X)$ to the variety $X$.
 By definition, $\mathrm{THH}(X)$ is manifestly a derived invariant since its definition only depends on $D_\mathrm{perf}(X)$.
 To any $p$-typical cyclotomic spectrum $\mathcal C$, there is a construction of Hesselholt \cite{TR} that attaches a new spectrum $\mathrm{TR}(\mathcal C)$ with an $\SSS^1$-action and natural endomorphisms $F$ and $V$.
 For the Calabi--Yau variety $X$, one sets $\mathrm{TR}(X) \colonequals \mathrm{TR}(\mathrm{THH}(X))$.
 In their paper, using the descent spectral sequence, Antieau and Bragg observe that the Dieudonn\'e module of $\Phi^n_X$ is naturally isomorphic to $\pi_{-n}\mathrm{TR}(X)$, which shows that $\Phi^n_X$ is a derived invariant.

 In our paper, we gave a reconstruction of $\Phi^n_X$ based on the unipotent homotopy theory developed here.
 In particular, \cref{cycomp} shows that $\Phi^n_X$ is dual to the unipotent group scheme $\pi_n^\w{U} (X)$.
 When $X$ is a ordinary Calabi--Yau, one knows that $\pi_n^\w{U} (X)$ is the profinite group scheme $\mathbf{Z}_p$, which is dual to the formal Lie group $\widehat{\GG}_m$.
 By \cref{ordinaryCY}, we know that in this case $\mathbf{U}(X)$ is isomorphic to the unipotent homotopy type of the ($p$-completed) $n$-sphere $\SSS^n$.
-Motivated by this, we take the following approach which proves the derived equivalence of the unipotent homotopy type of Calabi--Yau varieties.
+Motivated by this, we take the following approach in order to prove the derived invariance of the unipotent homotopy type of Calabi--Yau varieties.

 \begin{enumerate} \item Construct a notion of ``formal $n$-sphere" $\SSS^n_{E}$ for every $1$-dimensional formal Lie group $E$ defined over $k$. $\SSS^n_{E}$ will be defined to be a pointed higher stack. \item Prove that $\mathbf{U}(X) \simeq \mathbf{U}(\SSS^n_{\Phi_n(X)})$. \end{enumerate}{}